-Other Succession Planning
+Management Succession Planning

 In accordance with its mandate, the Board as a whole has oversight of succession planning for senior Management.
 Succession plans for all senior positions are developed and maintained by the Vice President, Human Resources in consultation with other senior executives.
-The Board annually reviews potential succession candidates by position, as well as Management's action plans for positions where no succession candidate has been identified.
-The Board separately considers succession as it relates to the Chief Executive Officer and reviews potential successors for that position.
+The Board annually reviews and considers a report from the Chief Executive Officer regarding potential succession candidates by position, as well as Management's action plans for positions where no succession candidate has been identified.
+The Board separately considers succession as it relates to the Chief Executive Officer.
+The Chief Executive Officer annually presents a detailed report on potential successors to his position, which takes into account the state of readiness of internal succession candidates to succeed the Chief Executive Officer on an emergency, interim or permanent basis, as well as critical experiences and other attributes required in order for each candidate to enhance his or her readiness for succession.
+The Board goes over the report in detail and discusses the individual attributes of each member of Management in camera with the Chief Executive Officer.